June 1, 2021

 On the other hand, for warm-season grasses, such as centipede and bermudagrass, the seeding process should happen at least a month before the first snow of the season.

-The next key step in the process is understanding which kind of grass and seeds will grow well in your area.
+When it comes to choosing the right grass seeds, the next key step in the process of planting grass, is understanding which kind of grass and seeds will grow well in your area.

 #3 Prepare The Soil & Area